siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-onetest-server/usage.md

 # HCL DevOps Test Server - Usage

 ## Set Up
-You will need to "install" the plugin in UCV.
+You will need to "install" the plugin in DevOps Velocity (UCV).
 You can do this in one of two ways.
-* Perhaps the easiest way is to create a new Value Stream in UCV.
+* Perhaps the easiest way is to create a new Value Stream in DevOps Velocity.

     * You can use the following template for creating your integration
     ```